Hey Disha, some of my friends have started wearing a bra. I was wondering, how do we know when the right time is? Tanisha, 13, Ranchi

 If you feel that your breasts are not causing any discomfort for you, while doing any activities, and that you do not feel the need for a bra, that’s perfectly fine too.
 It all depends on the need and comfort of your body.

 Your breasts will not become big if you do not wear one!
 It’s just a myth.
-The size of your breasts depend on your genes (jeans nahi!) and not on wearing or not wearing a bra.
+The size of your breasts depends on your genes (jeans nahi!) and not on wearing or not wearing a bra.

 Your first bra